-Looking for a cool place to walk your dog?
-Check out these 3 long dog walks below to see a true slice of unspoiled cape cod.
+Looking for a cool place to walk your dog on Cape Cod?
+Check out these 3 dog walks on Cape Cod to see unspoiled nature of the Cape at its best.

 And let’s keep it unspoiled – always pick up after your dog, even if no one is watching. keep dog access open for the full list of great dog walks and trails on the cape.

 The path to long point covers some unique terrain as it takes you to the far tip of provincetown and cape cod.

 The reward is a remote unspoiled beach connecting two historic provincetown lighthouses reached only by similar minded adventurers (and those aware of the ferry service).

 Plan to bring a pack with lots of water, snacks, sunscreen, and some cash (for the ferry, just in case).
 View beach safety tips for dogs.

 The trip begins off of Commercial Street in Provincetown.
 Your journey must be timed to start a few hours before low tide, as the first part of the trail passed over a dike that becomes increasingly submerged (aka impassable) as the tide rolls in.

 You’ll pass by a salt march along the dike, re-emerging in a salt march as you approach the first lighthouse, wood end light.